DallasMorningNews/generator-dmndjango/README.md

 # generator-dmndjango [![NPM version][npm-image]][npm-url]

-Built for pairing [Django](https://www.djangoproject.com/) with client-side frameworks like [Backbone](http://backbonejs.org/) and [React](https://facebook.github.io/react/), this [Yeoman](http://yeoman.io/) generator creates a gulp-based staticapp for transpiling, bundling, and rendering scss, js and responsive image sets into the static files directory of a Django app.
+Built for pairing [Django](https://www.djangoproject.com/) with client-side frameworks like [Backbone](http://backbonejs.org/) and [React](https://facebook.github.io/react/), this [Yeoman](http://yeoman.io/) generator creates a [gulp](http://gulpjs.com/) and [browserify](http://browserify.org/)-based staticapp for transpiling, bundling, and rendering scss, js and responsive image sets into the static files directory of a Django app.
 It is designed to work with our [django-project-template](https://github.com/DallasMorningNews/django-project-template), but can be used in any standard Django app.

 ## Installation